GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts